2022 MOC COVID-19 Updates

-Incentivized Articles in January and May 2021 Release
+Incentivized articles in January and May 2022 release

 - Each incentivized article has eight questions to complete (instead of the usual four).

-- ABOG Diplomates will read half the number of required articles (15 instead of the usual 30) but still answer a total of 120 questions to complete the requirement for 2021 MOC year.
+- ABOG Diplomates will read half the number of required articles (15 instead of the usual 30) but still answer a total of 120 questions to complete the requirement for the 2022 MOC year.

 - There will be no articles released in August as diplomates will be able to complete their article requirements using the incentivized process.

 - This incentivization applies to both OB GYN specialists and subspecialists.

 Grant MOC Part IV Practice Improvement (PI) credit

 - Diplomates who participate in the 2022 MOC year will be automatically granted Part IV PI credit in recognition for the COVID-19 practice improvement that they will continue to do this year during the evolving pandemic.

 - If diplomates have completed the PI requirement prior to this ABOG action, ABOG will apply the credit towards their 2023 MOC year.

 - The deadline to take and pass the ABOG MOC Re-Entry Exam will be extended through June 30, 2022 to allow physicians to have more time to take and pass the exam.